TechnicalPursuit/TIBET/README.md

 # TIBET v5.0.0

-TIBET 5.0 is a server-agnostic, markup-driven, zero-reload web platform built to make large-scale web application development more efficient, scalable, and maintainable.
-We emphasize _large-scale_ because TIBET is specifically engineered to make building large web applications, applications with screens not pages, applications users run for hours or must run offline, more manageable.
+TIBET 5.0 is a server-agnostic, markup-driven, zero-reload web platform built to make web application development more scalable, maintainable, and efficient.

 ### TIBET 5.0 is server-agnostic.
-TIBET 5.0 is completely server-agnostic, even to the point of being able to run without a server of any kind.
+TIBET 5.0 is server-agnostic to the point of being able to run without a server of any kind.
 With TIBET you can use any server technology you desire, or build applications that run directly from the desktop or device with no server.
-Full-stack TIBET applications are supported through the use of an _optional_ Node.js-based TIBET server which allows well-structured application code to migrate between client and server for load-balancing as needed.
+Full-stack multi-tier TIBET applications are also supported via an optional Node.js-based TIBET server which allows properly modularized code to migrate between client and server.

 ### TIBET 5.0 is markup-driven.
-Tags are a central organizing principle for components in TIBET.
-This makes sense since ultimately what makes a web application a _web_ application is that it targets a web browser, and browsers render markup.
-As a result, TIBET development focuses on creating, combining, and configuring tags.
-Unlike HTML however, TIBET tags are intelligent macros capable of far more than UI generation.
-TIBET's tag library, and our TIBET Tag Store&trade; ecosystem, give you access to a broad set of reusable functionality in the form of custom tags.
+Tags are a central organizing principle for functionality in TIBET.
+In TIBET, tags are smart macros, macros you can create, combine, and script together to create applications of any scope and complexity without sacrificing reuse.
-This focus on tags as intelligent components is at the center of the emerging W3C Web Components standard, a standard TIBET is perfectly compatible with.
+TIBET's tag library and our TIBET Tag Store&trade; ecosystem give you access to a broad set of reusable functionality in the form of intelligent tag bundles.

 ### TIBET 5.0 is zero-reload.
-TIBET's web platform, CLI, and IDE are engineered to ultimately eliminate reload cycles.
-With TIBET you develop live while your application is running, allowing you to work more efficiently and effectively.
+The entire TIBET platform, from our tag set to our IDE, has been engineered to eliminate reload cycles.
+With TIBET you develop _live_, while your application runs.
 Changes you make to your JavaScript, HTML, and CSS are reflected instantly and persisted or rolled back at your discretion.
-Depending on your server technology you can also choose to enable server-side editing so your entire application is developed zero-reload.

 # Installation

-TIBET leverages Node.js for all of its command-line utilities. *Node.js is _not required_ for production or as a server technology.* We simply find that, as a JavaScript technology, TIBET's helper scripts benefit most from the cross-platform foundation Node.js provides.
+TIBET leverages Node.js for all of its command-line utilities. *Node.js is _not required_ for production or as a server technology.* We simply find that, as a JavaScript technology, TIBET's helper scripts benefit from the cross-platform foundation Node.js provides.

 1. Install Node.js version 0.8 or greater from http://nodejs.org/